 If you like to be active this might be the place for you!
 Enjoy long treks on the plateau leading to buddhist monasteries only reachable by foot (roads become a rarity the further West you go) or get on a horse for a few hours or days to join a Tibetan nomad family in their camp, and if that’s not enough for you, get to Dujiangyan where ziplining and rafting are some of the activities you might find.
 In winter skiing is also a very popular sport!

-Luckily for everyone, Bali is much more than traditional temples, wild monkeys chasing visitors, touristy shows, rice paddies, pretty waterfalls, cooking classes, souvenir shopping, warm and welcoming locals; and delicious vegan food.
+Luckily for everyone, Bali is much more than traditional temples, Bali beach clubs, wild monkeys chasing visitors, touristy shows, rice paddies, pretty waterfalls, cooking classes, souvenir shopping, warm and welcoming locals; and delicious vegan food.